paper-trail-gem/paper_trail/README.md

 * [activerecord-diff][23]: rather like ActiveRecord::Dirty but also allows you
   to specify which columns to compare.

-If you wish to selectively record changes for some models but not others you can opt out of recording changes by passing `:save_changes => false` to your `has_paper_trail` method declaration.
+If you want to selectively record changes for some models but not others you can opt out of recording changes by passing `:save_changes => false` to your `has_paper_trail` method declaration.